github/docs/content/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization.md

 ## Managing {% data variables.product.prodname_actions %} permissions for your organization

 You can choose to disable {% data variables.product.prodname_actions %} for all repositories in your organization, or only allow specific repositories.
-You can also limit the use of public actions{% ifversion actions-workflow-policy %} and reusable workflows{% endif %}, so that people can only use local actions {% ifversion actions-workflow-policy %}and reusable workflows{% endif %} that exist in your {% ifversion ghec or ghes or ghae %}enterprise{% else %}organization{% endif %}.
+You can also limit the use of public actions{% ifversion actions-workflow-policy %} and reusable workflows{% endif %}, so that people can only use local actions {% ifversion actions-workflow-policy %}and reusable workflows{% endif %} that exist in your {% ifversion ghec or ghes %}enterprise{% else %}organization{% endif %}.

 {% note %}